Theodor94/Theodor94/README.md

-# Weary traveler, take a sit for a spell and take a look around!
+# Weary traveler, take a seat for a spell and take a look around!

 ## I’m interested in...
 - **Business Development**: Exploring opportunities to drive growth and innovation.